What is a virtual assistant?

 What does a virtual assistant do?

-Like an in-person assistant, most virtual assistants can help you take care of repetitive, day-to-day tasks like answering emails, organizing your files, booking appointments, and making travel arrangements.
+Like an in-person assistant, most virtual assistants can help you take care of repetitive, time-consuming workday tasks like email management, organizing your files, booking appointments, and making travel arrangements.
+Outsourcing these tasks frees up your time for growing your business.

 Most have some amount of administrative experience.
-Some have deep experience in a particular field or industry, and can help you with more specialized tasks like transcribing audio, writing letters, researching and preparing reports, and even producing content and managing your social media.
+Some have deep experience in a particular field or industry, and can help you with more specialized tasks like transcribing audio, writing letters, researching and preparing reports, and even content management and your social media management.

-If there’s a task you do over and over again at work that you don’t want to do anymore, there’s probably a virtual assistant service that can help you offload it.
+If there’s a task you do over and over again at work that you don’t want to do anymore, there’s probably a virtual assistant service that can help you outsource it.

 More tasks that virtual assistants can help you with include: